Several PlayStation Classics On PS Plus Premium Have Retroactively Received Trophies

 Several PlayStation Classics available via the highest tier of Sony Interactive Entertainment’s subscription service, PS Plus Premium, have retroactively received trophies.

-Sony Interactive Entertainment has updated 3 existing PS Classics with full support for PlayStation trophies, including a Platinum for trophy hunters to unlock rank up.
+Sony Interactive Entertainment has updated 3 existing PS Classics with full support for PlayStation trophies, including a Platinum for trophy hunters to unlock and rank up.
 While first party PS1 and PSP titles came with trophies, the feature has been absent from third party games up until now.

 Playstation classics trophies